Logo Futurismo

 David Rodrigues | Photo of a dolphin

-It is during this time of the year that we can see many babies swimming in huge groups of dolphins.
+It is during this time of year that we can see many baby dolphins swimming in huge groups.
 That is something so cute you don’t want to miss!

 Our Sperm Whales keep on blessing us with their presence around the islands.
 It is the emblematic symbol of the Azores.